balennouri/balen-project1/README.md

 <img src="assets/images/readme-image/link.png">

-* I had some other issues like navigating from the different pages on the website to the navigation bar.
+2. I had some other issues like navigating from the different pages on the website to the navigation bar.

-* The solution was that I went through the files and change the file paths and that solved the problem.
+* The solution was, I went through the files and change the file paths and that solved the problem.

+3. On the W3C validator I got one error on the gallery page where I used frame border for the YouTube video inside the HTML file.

+* The solution was to remove it from the HTML file and put it in the CSS file.

 # Deployment

 The website was deployed to GitHub pages.
 Here is how you deploy on GitHub:

 1. In the GitHub repository, click on the setting tab.
 2. On the left side under the code and automation section, click on pages.
 3. Set branch as main and click save.